 Is there a history of wine making in Kansas?
 The answer is a resounding, YES!
 In fact, if it were not for the hardiness of midwestern rootstock, the blight ridden vineyards of Europe in the mid 1800’s would not have survived.
 That’s right, it was rootstock from midwestern grapes that were used as a graft for European grape varieties, because of their resistance to the bacterial infection that plagued European vineyards at the time.

 At one point in its history, Kansas produced a sizeable amount of grapes and has a long history of grape growing and wine making.
 A timeline produced by the Kansas Department of Commerce shows that in 1901, despite Prohibition, over 5,000 acres of Kansas vineyards were still producing grapes.
 By 1933, although Prohibition ended, Kansas retained strict laws prohibiting the sale of alcohol and vineyards fell into neglect and eventual decline.
 In 1985, Kansas passed the Farm Winery Act establishing guidelines for wineries and by 2005, 13 licensed farm wineries in Kansas produced 50,000 gallons of wine from only 170 total acres of grapes.
 In January 2010, the number of licensed farm wineries had grown to 23 located in 21 counties from central to northeastern Kansas.
-Kansas vineyards produce wines from American native, American hybrid and French Hybrid grapes.
-These wines have won awards not only in the Midwest, but also on a National level, and the wine community is coming to recognize the value and unique quality of Kansas wines.
-The following is a brief guide to the varieties of native grapes grown in Kansas vineyards:
+As of 2022, there were 88 wineries, winery outlets and Farmers Market Permits in our state.

 NORTON (also known as CYNTHIANA) – Norton grapes produce a robust red wine that is dry in style and similar to Cabernet Sauvignon, but also has the distinct berry flavors of Zinfandel.